-Real estate crowdfunding is one of the hottest alternative investments for those looking to diversify their assets and gain exposure to real estate without some of the hassle usually associated with such deals.
+Crowdfunding real estate funds is one of the hottest alternative investments for those looking to diversify their assets and gain exposure to real estate without some of the hassle usually associated with such deals.

 Accredited investors and investors with significant sums of money to spend will find some of the most unique options to invest in with real estate crowdfunding.